dbdizk/ryhma_kalenteri/README.md

 - **Styling** sucks.
 I'm not a designer.
 But it's there and it's CSS!
 - **No labels** in all forms.
 Only 1 point and I'm too lazy to fix.
 - **Errors** not handled on a single page.
 Not a part of the course requirements but there was a note about it in week 3 review.
+- **Code not fully commented** because I got a bit lazy around 20:00 on Sunday.
+Figured that the code is clean enough where a lot of the comments left out wouldn't be necessary.
+It's still partially commented regardless!

 ## 🔐 Page User Permissions
 | Route | URL | Permissions Checked? |